misartg/misartg.github.io/_posts/2023-09-19-Expire-LAPSPassword.md

 tags: [LAPS, expire, expiration, password, ms-MCS-AdmPwdExpirationTime]
 ---

-Someone contacted me with some questions about Windows LAPS from our [MDT+LAPS post](/2022/02/08/Our-approach-to-LAPS-and-MDT.html), and we thought they might benefit from seeing the internal PowerShell script we wrote to expire the local machine's LAPS password, Expire-LAPSPassword.ps1.
+Someone contacted me with some questions from our [MDT+LAPS post](/2022/02/08/Our-approach-to-LAPS-and-MDT.html), and we agreed they might benefit from seeing the internal PowerShell script we wrote to expire the local machine's LAPS password, Expire-LAPSPassword.ps1.
 So I've put it in [a gist](https://gist.github.com/jmoeller-ua/9314a6e2bb7c55a93855b865938385cf).

 {% gist 9314a6e2bb7c55a93855b865938385cf %}